(Disclosure: Some of the links below may be affiliate links)

 Here are 9 Tips to Secure Your Online Personal Finances!
 If you follow them all, your online personal finances will be much more secure!

 The most important thing you can do to secure your online personal finances is to use very long passwords!

 For password, length matters!
 The time when passwords were eight or ten characters long is over.
 You need to use very long passwords.
 Generally, most online services will have a limit on the length of passwords.
 You should use a password as long as they allow.

 A password such as Iamaverylngpasswrdthatalmstnbdyculdguess is much better than 1@#Ç[¬982.
 The latter can be cracked in less than a day by any computer these days.
-But it would take a century to crack the first one.
+But it would take a century to break the first one.
 Note that I omitted all the o characters from the password.
 While the password made of dictionary words would still take very long to crack, the other one is almost impossible to crack.

 Longer passwords beat complex passwords!

 Unfortunately, long passwords are not enough.
 You need to avoid simple passwords containing dictionary words.
 A simple phrase is too simple to crack.
 For instance, averylongpasswordforme can be broken in less than a day by a simple computer.
 On the other hand, averrylonggpasswwordformme would take forever to crack even on a mighty cracking computer.
 And it is not because it is longer.
 It is especially strong because it does not contain only dictionary words.
 Typos will help you a lot if you want to craft long passwords.

 Here are a few things you can do some to avoid simple passwords:

 - Avoid dictionary words.
 For instance, avoid the words dog, cat, and password in your password.